Travelers, there is no path, paths are made by walking.

 I coped with it the best I could, but I felt really stuck between a rock and a hard place.
 And my grades suffered chronically as a result.
 Only after my dad passed away I was able to breath again and catch up with my studies and my life, sort of.
 In the end I did graduate in 1992, three years after my dad's passing.
 It had set me on the path of self-awareness.

 Being confronted with such a big loss at a relatively young age changes your perspective on life and on what's important.
 I still had no idea who I was, with everything that had been going on in my life since I was 10, and even before as a toddler, I was never really present.
 Did not want to be here.
 It had severely undermined my sense of safety and sense of self.
 It was my intelligence, ability to improvise and sportsmanship that helped me survive all those years, now I could add to the mix my need for authenticity and natural authority plus my willingness to deeper explore my inner worlds.
-My career path became a reflection of that exploration, with my jobs becoming my best teachers.
+My career path became a reflection of that exploration, with my jobs becoming my best, persistent and unshakeable teachers.

 After ups and downs in the 15 years since graduating, I turned 40 and took a big leap of faith and started my own company in 2007.
 That seemed a turning point somehow, as I embarked on an adventurous inner and outer journey, inspired and fueled at the time by my discovery and love for pavement art on the one hand; and my hunger for creativity, teamplay and original ideas on the other hand.
 Now 13 years later, at the age of 53 as I write this (January 2020), I find myself at a cross roads again.
 A few months ago my mom passed away at age 86, thirty years after my dad.
 With her passing, a new chapter begins for me.
 Or maybe even a whole new book.

 After 52 years I have come to the end of a very long and winding road, one that has been full of personal challenges and life lessons learned.
 I am in the process of finding my bearings again, resetting and calibrating my inner compass, preparing myself for a next leap of faith.
-It seems my real journey has only just begun.
+It seems my final journey has begun.
 This website marks both the ending and the beginning of these journeys.